 Example Process Optimization: Manage Client Contracts

 - Ensure that up-to-date contract information is accessible to sales reps in the field.

 - Contract Data Must Be Maintained in the System of Record.

 - Contract Data Must Be Secure from Information Breaches.

-- We can perform discount analysis with current reports/Maintain the current report structure.
+- We can perform discount analysis with current reports/Maintain the existing report structure.

 - Clients don't see any errors when reviewing contracts for final signature/Maintain tight data validation.

-- Our auditors have issued findings on our revenue recognition in the last two audits/Implement and enforce a standard process for project managers to track percent work complete against stated contract deliverables.
+- Our auditors have issued findings on our revenue recognition in the last two audits/Implement and enforce a standard process for project managers to track the percent work completed against stated contract deliverables.

-- We have limited ability to understand total customer value when multiple contracts have been written in separate sales territories/Explore master data management approaches and automate the current spreadsheet-based consolidations.
+- We cannot understand total customer value when multiple contracts have been written in separate sales territories/Explore master data management approaches and automate the current spreadsheet-based consolidations.

 Start with The Low Hanging Fruit

-Smaller optimization projects may be led centrally or by self-organizing teams within a department or across departments that participate in a bigger process chain.
+Smaller optimization projects may be led centrally or by self-organizing teams within or across departments participating in a bigger process chain.
 These projects can make substantial improvements by addressing the low-hanging fruit.